smgmode/assignment10-glover-stephanie/README.md

 W3schools

 # Comments
-**I had a question about the code that we added to the php form, since we weren't using headers and footers.**
+**I had a question about the code that we added to the php form and about the submit button.**

 **HTML Validator: questioned the php form line that was added to html**